Plan to Market / Six-Week Cohort

 founders per cohort, maximum.
 Everyone presents, nobody hides.

-Five seats.
-First-cohort pricing.
+Five seats. $10,000 each.

 Six weekly live sessions of 90 minutes, capped at five founders so every session works on your specific plan.
 Direct access to me between sessions, every deliverable reviewed weekly.
 All sessions recorded; you keep the recordings.